Price graphs: Utilizing the structural information of financial time series for stock prediction: Results

 \subsection{Test set performance}

 Next, we compare the achieved test accuracies to further evaluate our proposed framework.
 Although the training results do not directly reveal the generalization capability of structural information, it is not a delusion to expect that our proposed framework with strong representational power can accurately capture certain properties and thus generalize well.
 Table \ref{tab:test_metrics} compares the test accuracies of our proposed framework and the state-of-the-art baselines.
 It can be concluded that the performance on the test set is in line with that on the training set; that is, our proposed framework consistently outperforms the state-of-the-art baselines on the test set, obtaining the best accuracy.
-This reveals that the structural information contained in stock time series is capable of addressing fundamental questions regarding long-range dependencies and the chaotic property.
+This reveals that the structural information contained in stock time series is capable of addressing fundamental questions regarding long-term dependencies and the chaotic property.
 Compared with that of the second-best method, CA-SFCN, the recall rate of our proposed framework is lower in the second season of 2019, and the precision is lower in the third season of 2019.
+As for the classical time series approaches, ARMA and GARCH do not even achieve competitive performance with the base deep learning method (i.e., LSTM).
 Although high precision and recall are preferred in the Chinese stock market, which only allows longing on stocks, consistently high accuracies are still able to ensure that profitable predictions are generated by our framework.
 Furthermore, it is worth mentioning that our proposed framework yields significant improvements in all evaluation metrics over those of DARNN-SA with six market price data as inputs; this again emphasizes the effectiveness of the structural information obtained from price graphs and the proposed framework for stock prediction.